Children's Summer Camp Inc., Sand Lake Michigan. Mainly a camp with

 2000 and I've found some success with over a two dozen short stories

-and articles published, three novels and a short story collection.
+and articles published, in addition to six novels, one novella, and a short story collection

 A few additional